 Condition: Bond covenants with Arkansas Natural Resources Commission require a depreciation reserve in the amount of three percent of gross monthly revenues to be accumulated for the life of the loan.
+This finding was also noted in 2019.

 Cause: The Department has not been making required monthly transfers to the depreciation reserve accounts.